learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 JavaScript includes three structures for implementing code conditionally: _if statements_, _switch statements_, and _ternary expressions_.
 In this lesson, we
-will learn how to contruct `if` statements.
+will learn how to construct `if` statements.

 ## Learn to Use the `if` Statement